 Casey is one of nine Black coaches to be named Coach of the Year in the award's history.
-After a successful tenure as the lead man of the Toronto Raptors, Casey is tasked with leading a youth resurgence in Detroit, which will be largely dependent on the development of an extremely young roster.
+After a successful tenure as the lead man of the Toronto Raptors, Casey is tasked with leading a youth resurgence in Detroit, which is headlined by 2021 No. 1 overall pick Cade Cunningham.

 When thinking of resurgence, you have to look at the job that Williams is doing in leading a franchise-wide culture shift in Phoenix in just his second season at the helm.
-He's got the Suns looking like a legitimate title contender this season, which is a big step for a team that has failed to qualify for the postseason in each of the last 10 years.
+Not only did he help Phoenix end a 10-year playoff drought, but he also led them to the NBA Finals for the first time since 1993.

 Bickerstaff and Silas are familiar names in the basketball coaching world as they are both second-generation head coaches.
 J.B.
 Bickerstaff's father, Bernie, coached nearly 1,000 games in his career while Stephen Silas' father, Paul, coached just under 900 games with four different franchises.

 Bickerstaff and Silas are in situations that are similar yet different, as the Cavaliers and Rockets franchises are each in interesting places.
 With changes abound in their respective situations, they, too, have the task of shifting things for the betterment of a franchise's future and will be doing so with top three picks on their side.

-Lue and Rivers, who worked together last year, are leaders of teams with very real title aspirations in the Clippers and 76ers.
+Lue and Rivers, who worked together in the 2019-20 season, are leaders of teams with very real title aspirations in the Clippers and 76ers.
 They are also two of eight active championship-winning coaches and two of just six Black coaches to lead their team to an NBA title.